1986–87 Port Vale F.C. season: Finances

-On the financial side, a loss was made of £53,373.
+On the financial side, a £53,373 loss was recorded.
 Match receipts earned £228,422, whilst the market rents raised £100,614.
 The bank overdraft stood at £216,453, whilst the club's total debts were £363,878.
 The club's shirt sponsors were Browns Transport.
 Both Geoff Hunter and Wayne Ebanks left on free transfers, Hunter joining Wrexham.
 Chairman Jim Lloyd also resigned due to his deteriorated relationship with the board.
 He was replaced by garage owner Bill Bell, who was one of many men to have worked on building Vale Park in the 1940s.
-Bell stated that he was not afraid to cut loose any deadwood.
+Bell stated that he was unafraid to cut loose any deadwood.
+Ticket prices were £2.50 for the terrace and £3.50 for the stand, with season tickets available for £45 terracing and £66 seats; matchday attendances dropped off significantly following a 50 pence price rise in February.

 Cup competitions

-In the FA Cup, the First Round tie with non-league neighbours Stafford Rangers attracted a healthy crowd of 5,738 (the second highest attendance of the season), and Vale advanced with a 1–0 win.
-Travelling to Walsall for the Second Round, they were on the end of a 5–0 drubbing at the Bescot Stadium.
-Jim Lloyd called the 'tame surrender' a 'disgrace' and Rudge ordered extra training for the players.
+In the FA Cup, the first round tie with non-League neighbours Stafford Rangers attracted a healthy crowd of 5,738, the second-highest attendance of the season, and Vale advanced with a 1–0 win despite Jones being sent off after 26 minutes.
+Travelling to Walsall for the second round, they were on the end of a 5–0 drubbing at the Bescot Stadium.
+Jim Lloyd called the 'tame surrender' a 'disgrace', and Rudge ordered extra training for the players.

 In the League Cup, Vale advanced past Notts County 7–1 on aggregate following wins both at home and at Meadow Lane.
-They then faced Ron Atkinson's First Division Manchester United at the Second Round, just as they had in 1983.
+They then faced Ron Atkinson's First Division Manchester United in the second round, just as they had in 1983.
 United picked up a 3–0 victory at Old Trafford before eliminating the Vale with a 5–2 win in Stoke-on-Trent.

-In the Associate Members' Cup, the opening match against Fourth Division Hereford United set a club-record for the lowest-ever attendance for a competitive first team game, as only 994 fans turned up at Vale Park on 22 December to witness Vale win through a Jones goal.
+In the Associate Members' Cup, the opening match against Fourth Division Hereford United set a club-record for the lowest-ever attendance for a competitive first-team game, as only 994 fans turned up at Vale Park on 22 December to witness Vale win through a Jones goal.
 The missing fans only missed 'a long yawn in freezing conditions'.
-A 2–1 defeat to Newport County at Somerton Park failed to prevent Vale advancing to the First Round.
+A 2–1 defeat to Newport County at Somerton Park failed to prevent Vale from advancing to the first round.
 Vale then eliminated Exeter City with a 1–0 win at St James Park.
-However Gillingham defeated Vale 4–3 on penalties after a 3–3 draw in Burslem.
+However, Gillingham defeated Vale 4–3 on penalties after a 3–3 draw in Burslem.
+Gillingham scored all five of their penalties, and then Ron Hillyard saved Vale's final penalty.